 The Association employs a president and chief executive officer.
 The Association and sister organization ODEC (a power supply cooperative serving 11 of the Association’s 15 members) jointly own Regional Headquarters, Inc., which owns the Electric Cooperatives Building outside Richmond that houses both organizations.

-The Association has 24 full-time positions to serve its members’ needs.
+The Association has approximately 24 full-time positions to serve its members’ needs.
 The purpose of the Association is to provide services that can best be performed as a group effort on a state or regional basis.
-Activities generally fall into one of four work groups: the Communications and Public Relations Department; the Governmental Affairs Department; the Safety and Training Services Department and the Educational Services Department.
+Activities generally fall into our workgroups: Communications and Public Relations; Member and Public Affairs; and Safety, Training and Education Services.

-The Association has proven to be of considerable value in providing coordination of activities concerning matters being considered at the national level by the Rural Utilities Service (RUS), the National Rural Electric Cooperative Association (NRECA), the National Rural Utilities Cooperative Finance Corporation (CFC), the National Rural Telecommunications Cooperative, Federated Rural Electric Insurance Exchange and CoBank.
+The Association has proven to be of considerable value in providing coordination of activities concerning matters being considered at the national level by the Rural Utilities Service, the National Rural Electric Cooperative Association, the National Rural Utilities Cooperative Finance Corporation, the National Rural Telecommunications Cooperative, Federated Rural Electric Insurance Exchange and CoBank.

 The Association’s role in providing key legislative, marketing, communications and training support has increased substantially in recent years due to the growth of state and federal laws and regulations affecting the electric utility industry.